The Webinar was a live event that took place on June 13, 2019 at 14h00 CEST (13h00 GMT).

-This Webinar in produced by Suchith Anand and Chipo Msengezi, in partnership with GODAN's Data Rights and Responsible Data Working Group.
+The Webinar was produced by Suchith Anand and Chipo Msengezi, in partnership with GODAN's Data Rights and Responsible Data Working Group.

 To take full advantage of digital agriculture and data to enable the transformation of agri-food networks, trust around agriculture data access and use needs to be fostered.
 To this end, a range of initiatives are currently being investigated and implemented, including education and awareness programmes, data co-operatives and other collaborative models.
 Most notably, since 2014, voluntary ag-data codes of practice have emerged to not only help develop ‘good’ ag-data practices but also to build trust in the way ag-data is managed.
 Broadly stated, ag-data codes of practice act beyond legal mandates (i.e. government legislation) and attempt to both harness the benefits of ag-data and protect producers’ privacy and security.
 More specifically, data codes tend to focus on the key areas that give rise to mistrust: consent, disclosure and transparency around ag-data practices.

-The Webinar will be co-presented by Leanne Wiseman (Griffith Law School, Griffith University) and Chris Addison (Technical Centre for Agricultural and Rural Co-operation, ACP-EU (CTA)).
-They will examine the models of the New Zealand Farm Data Code of Practice (‘NZ Farm Data Code’), the American Farm Bureau Federation’s Privacy and Security Principles for Farm Data (‘Principles for Farm Data’) and the EU Code on Agricultural Data Sharing by Contractual Agreement (‘EU Code’), and will highlight the strengths and potential weaknesses of the different models.
+The Webinar was co-presented by Leanne Wiseman (Griffith Law School, Griffith University) and Chris Addison (Technical Centre for Agricultural and Rural Co-operation, ACP-EU (CTA)).
+In it they examine the models of the New Zealand Farm Data Code of Practice (‘NZ Farm Data Code’), the American Farm Bureau Federation’s Privacy and Security Principles for Farm Data (‘Principles for Farm Data’) and the EU Code on Agricultural Data Sharing by Contractual Agreement (‘EU Code’), and will highlight the strengths and potential weaknesses of the different models.
 In addition, some of the work being undertaken with farmers organisations will be featured, highlighting their role as potential trust centres for farmers through some of the approaches taken to safeguard the farmers position in voluntary ag-data codes of practice.

 About the Panelists